hanowell/uwsoc533a/docs/index.md

 #### Back in my day! {.unnumbered}

-Fun trivia: When I took this course back in the day, [Sam Clark](https://sociology.osu.edu/people/clark.2962) had us do a pencil and paper mid-term and final, and I think we got a single index card for notes. `r emo::ji("slightly smiling face")` `r emo::ji("rolling on the floor laughing")` `r emo::jis %>% dplyr::filter(name == "upside-down face") %>% dplyr::pull(emoji)`
+Fun trivia: When I took this course back in the day, [Sam Clark](https://sociology.osu.edu/people/clark.2962) had us do a pencil and paper mid-term and final, and I think we got a single index card for notes. 🙂 🤣 🙃

 :::{.rmdnote}
 **Course notes source code**